tonytvo/blog-generator/content/blog/radical-candor-summary/index.md

   - It’s not Radical Candor if you don’t show that you care personally.
   - Radical Candor is also not an invitation to nitpick.
 Do it only for things that really matter.
   - Radical Candor is not about schmoozing, nor is it about endless extroversion that exhausts the introverts on your team or wears you out if you happen to be the introvert.
+  - A good rule of thumb for any relationship is to leave three unimportant things unsaid each day.

 - **Radical Candor Is Universally Human, But Interpersonally and Culturally Relative**
   -  Radical Candor is not a personality type or a talent or a cultural judgment.
 Radical Candor works only if the other person understands that your efforts at caring personally and challenging directly are delivered in good faith.